 \section{Abstract}

-Jordan schemes generalize association schemes in a similar way as Jordan algebras generalize the associative ones.
-It is well-known that association schemes of maximal rank are in one-to-one correspondence with groups (so-called thin schemes).
-In this paper, we classify Jordan schemes of maximal rank-to-order ratio and show that regular Jordan schemes correspond to a special class of Moufang loops, known as Ring Alternative loops.
+Jordan schemes generalize association schemes in a manner similar to how Jordan algebras generalize associative algebras.
+It is well known that association schemes of maximum rank are in one-to-one correspondence with groups (so-called thin schemes).
+In this paper, we classify Jordan schemes of maximum rank-to-order ratio and show that regular Jordan schemes of such type correspond to a special class of Moufang loops known as ring-alternative loops.